Afa Ah Loo is the Samoan designer making waves in the American Fashion scene.

-What most people won’t know is that 30-year-old designer, Afa Ah Loo, has only been in business for two years.
+What most people won’t know is that Utah based designer, Afa Ah Loo is more than just a designer.

 The former Marketing Manager turned teacher now turned fashion designer (add to that - Samoa Idol 2010 Winner), had no idea that taking the plunge into an industry he knew nothing about would see him recognised on a worldwide stage in such a short time.

-Two of his pieces also featured at the Miss World 2015 Pageant in Sanya, China both in a judged category and the Finale night.
+Even before his entrance of TV Afa found himself in influencial places in the industry.
+Two of his pieces featured at the Miss World 2015 Pageant in Sanya, China both in a judged category and the Finale night.
 A show which was broadcasted live on air in multiple countries around the world.

 But discovering his talent was accidental, to say the least.